AhmedDhahri/Material_recognition/README.md

 **Possible MODEL_NAME are: swinv2b, vith14, eva02l14, maxvitxl, coatnet2. moat4**

-**Possible EXPERIMENT values are 0 for RGB training, 1 for RGB-NIR training and 2 for DEPTH training.**
+**Possible EXPERIMENT values are 0 for RGB training, 1 for RGB-NIR training and 2 for DEPTH training.
+Also, only coatnet2 provides multiple backbones.
+Thus, EXPERIMENT is useless with other backbones.**

 #### 1- Download datasets:
 Using a shell script *get_datasets.sh* allows to download datasets (IRH, MINC, SUN, EPFL), automatically, and place each one in its adequate directory.
 Use this commmand line to run the script.